 If you would like to learn more about life drawing, come in and see us.
 This is just one of the fine arts classes taught at 9Muses Art Center.
 Classes are taught by professionally trained staff.
 Check our Calendar for more information.

 Life drawing is also known as figure drawing.
 It is the perfect starting point for the beginning artist.
 The basics of art are learned here and members need not worry about meeting advanced or intermediate skill levels.
-In addition to one on one training by an experienced teacher art books are available for reference.
-Life drawing is a problem solving exercise that challenges the artist to mimic proportions according to the size variable.
-The fundamentals taught here work as tools for future artistic endeavors carrying over in to other mediums including pastel, watercolor, and acrylic painting.
+Art classes also provide one on one training by an experienced teacher, art books are available for reference.
+Life drawing is a problem-solving exercise that challenges the artist to mimic proportions according to the size variable.
+The fundamentals taught here work as tools for future artistic endeavors carrying over into other mediums including pastel, watercolor, and acrylic painting.

 When creating dimension, flat shapes can be made to appear solid simply by adding shadows and highlights.
-All 3 dimensional objects cast shadows and reflect light based on the intensity and direction of the light source.
+All 3-dimensional objects cast shadows and reflect light based on the intensity and direction of the light source.
 In pencil drawings, highlights are generally depicted by the white of the paper, and shadows by the deep grays of the pencil lead.
-The use of a full range of gray tones will create depth and interest within the drawing.
+The use of a full range of gray tones will create depth and interest in the drawing.

-Classic Shading: Parallel lines are set at a 45 degree angle to the bottom ot the page.
+Classic Shading: Parallel lines are set at a 45-degree angle to the bottom of the page.
 The closer they are drawn, the darker the value of the shadow will become.